beepobb/Clarity/README.md

 For AWS RDS backend:
 - Python

+To use the app, download this repo and compile with Android Studio according to the specs above to see the UI.
+The development of this app is done using the Pixel 5a AVD within Android Studio and a physical phone Samsung Flip 5.

+Do note that the database is closed, so remove any database calls or the app may crash.

 ## Acknowledgement
 This project would not be possible without  Pankti Shah, Yee Jia Zhen, Sun Sitong, Ho Xiaoyang, Cai Junjie, Ryan Lee.
 Thanks for the great work!